hackdaymanifesto/site/index.markdown

 ### Emergency plans

-Make sure you have a plan for attendees who are injured, fall ill or suffer any other emergencies.
-Have a designated first aider on call.
-Know the procedures for calling an ambulance, sounding the fire alarm, and logging incidents in the venue.
+Make sure you have a plan for staff and attendees who are injured, fall ill or suffer any other emergencies.
+Have at least one designated first aider on call.
+Know the procedures for calling an ambulance, sounding the fire alarm, evacuation point, and logging incidents in the venue.

 ### Handling problematic people